WebOrigami/docs/src/content/async-tree/jsonKeys.md

 Alice      Bob        Carol      index.html
 ```

-You can also use the [`exploreSite`](/builtins/exploreSite.html) builtin to create an explorable site for a given URL.
+You can also use the [`explore:`](/builtins/explore.html) protocol to create an explorable site for a given URL.

 ## Adding support for JSON Keys to your site

-You can apply the [`jsonKeys`](/builtins/jsonKeys.html) function to your site to define default `.keys.json` files for all your site's routes.
-Alternatively, you can apply the [`static`](/builtins/static.html) function to define both default `.keys.json` and `index.html` files for your site.
+You can apply the [`jsonKeys`](/builtins/site/jsonKeys.html) function to your site to define default `.keys.json` files for all your site's routes.
+Alternatively, you can apply the [`static`](/builtins/site/static.html) function to define both default `.keys.json` and `index.html` files for your site.

 ## Supporting JSON Keys on other platforms